Dr. Joerg Traub (CEO)

 Dr. Traub coordinated the Image Guided Surgery Group at the Department "Computer Aided Medical Procedures" at TUM where he prepared several industrial and clinical cooperation activities.
 He is author / co-author of over 40 international papers and eight patent applications.
 Under his supervision, several new image guided surgery systems were designed, developed and evaluated.

-Mr. Wiesner is responsible for SurgicEye's R&D projects as well as Business Development of SurgicEye.
+Mr. Keicher is responsible for SurgicEye’s product management, marketing and sales as well as business development.

 SurgicEye's Advisory Board